Recurring Boss Template

 , which are simply one character, machine, creature, or species of creature that gets the boss spot more than one time.

 - The Mario & Luigi series for the Nintendo handhelds take pride in using ghostly, (most of the time) purple final bosses.
 And Bowser getting possessed/mind controlled/fused with/whatever else by the Big Bad.
+And every game in the series has a Wiggler boss (the Swiggler from Partners in Time being a Shroob variation).
+And all have a Shockwave Stomp.

 - The Legend of Zelda has frequently bosses that either: